Canadian Scientists Collaborate to Map Biodiversity and the Human Footprint

 Through the ABMI effort, and the partnerships across multiple stakeholders, Albertans have gained the ability to answer questions about biodiversity and how the human footprint has affected the surroundings.

-Dr. Perkl is Esri's green infrastructure lead, the ArcGIS GeoPlanner product manager, the industry practice lead for geodesign, and a principal consultant in the Professional Services Division.
-He provides thought leadership throughout Esri and manages a wide portfolio of environmentally focused consulting projects.
+Dr. Perkl is Esri's green infrastructure lead, the ArcGIS GeoPlanner product lead, the industry practice lead for geodesign and planning, and a principal consultant in the Professional Services Division.
+He provides thought leadership throughout Esri and manages a wide portfolio of high-profile environmentally focused consulting projects.